 We own and manage 14,000 properties and are developing new homes across a range of property types and tenures.
 We provide housing services for single people, couples, families, and older people and care and support for those with additional support requirements.

 Whilst predominantly a social landlord, we have successful trading subsidiaries that provide high quality block and facilities management.
 Our commercial subsidiaries gift aid their surplus back to Bernicia, which is used to increase the social value we are able to deliver.

 Our high standards and values from which we will not waiver, underpin the way that we do business.
 We value our customers, work together, respect each other, and have the highest levels of accountability and integrity.
 We deliver what we say we will do, something which our tenants, customers and partners can rely upon.

 In summary we are a North East Housing Association that provides great homes and services.

 Bernicia Group Overview

 We deliver all our social housing activities through our 4 principal offices in Berwick, Ashington, Newcastle and Durham with consistent ways to access services for all; delivering on our pledge to staff and tenants to build on our strength, resources and skills.

-The Bernicia Group is governed by a single board, chaired by Bill Worth.
-Bill is supported by professional and skilled Board members who bring a wealth of expertise and experience to direct and oversee the success of Bernicia.
+The Bernicia Group is governed by a single board, chaired by John Holmes.
+John is supported by professional and skilled Board members who bring a wealth of expertise and experience to direct and oversee the success of Bernicia.